jcbrealey/cestode_microbiome/README.md

 reference_sequence_accessions: SILVA and Genbank accessions of mycoplasma and cestode reference sequences (16S, 18S and whole genomes) used in the analyses.

-Raw sequencing data will be available from ENA soon/upon publication (project accession: PRJEBXXXXX).
+Raw sequencing data and binned metagenome assemblies are available at ENA  (project accession: PRJEB51496).